morganegautier/osint-starter/docs/challenges/sourcing-games/sourcing-games-5.md

 <details>
 <summary>Solution to game 01</summary>

+It appears that Michael Notaro, the first winner of the GrandMaster challenge, won it in two successive years: 2007 and 2008.

 ![Solution to game 01](/img/challenges/sourcing-games/game-5/sourcing-games-5-01.png "Solution to game 01")

 The password to reach the next level is "**2007-2008**".